codsen/codsen/packages/html-crush/readme.md

 In short, if your code is mixed with something else besides HTML (like email template HTML), you pretty much have no other option but to use this library to minify it.

-But, if your input is pure valid HTML/CSS/JS, there are better alternatives, like [Kangax html-minifier](https://www.npmjs.com/package/html-minifier).
+But, if your input is pure, valid HTML/CSS/JS, there are better alternatives, like [Kangax html-minifier](https://www.npmjs.com/package/html-minifier).

 ## Features